 Auditions are a two-day process and mandatory for all performance track students.
-All students who audition will be cast in one of two productions.
+All students who audition will be cast the production.
 Students must be in attendance for auditions, no video submissions accepted.

-Initial Audition (June 4th): We ask the students to either a) sing the song we have selected or b) prepare 16 bars of any musical theatre song, as long as it is appropriate for your age and vocal ability.
-We will review our audition song (this year from FROZEN) prior to the start of the auditions.
-All auditioning will sing, be led through a dance audition and will do a few improvisational exercises.
+Initial Audition (June 1st): We ask the students to sing the song we have selected.
+We will review the audition song prior to the start of the auditions.
+All who are auditioning will sing, be led through a dance audition, and will do a few improvisational exercises.
 Please bring appropriate dance shoes to the audition, if you already have them.
 We divide the students into groups and insure that everyone is seen for each production.
 We strive to make the dance fun as possible.
 There’s always a bit of stress but we want the students to relax and do their best.

 Callbacks are the chance to hear students audition for specific roles for the productions.
 All auditioning will be asked to read sides from the scripts which we will provide.
 Some students will be taught new songs to audition for specific roles.
-Students will rotate between both shows and everyone will be read at least once.
-This year our callbacks will be on Sunday, June 7th from 10:00 – 1:00.
+Only select roles will have scenes provided, so just because your student was called back for a specific role, does not mean they will necessarily be cast as such.
+The sides and songs provided will help the directors gain a better understanding of where your student will shine the most.
+Students will rotate between both shows and everyone will be reading at least once per show.
+This year our callbacks will be on Sunday, June 2nd from 10:00 am – 1:00 pm.

 Cast lists are the results of the auditions.
 All of the lead roles are cast at that time but there are typically smaller parts that will be distributed when rehearsals start.
 Keep in mind that most ensemble roles involve playing a variety of characters.
-The Cast lists will be posted online and in Nordhoff Hall the evening of callbacks.
+The Cast lists will be posted online and in Nordhoff Hall early the following week.